aspeth/aspeth/README.md

 Hi, I'm Andrew!

 I am a back-end software engineer with a background in special education and applied behavior analysis.
-I started my journey into software by writing simple programs in Python and Ruby to replicate data calculations I had used in Microsoft Excel.
+I started my journey into software by writing simple programs in Ruby to replicate data calculations I had used in Microsoft Excel.
 This led me to enroll in the Turing School of Software & Design, focusing on backend engineering using Ruby on Rails.

 My drive to help others is what brought me to education originally, and is something that I carry with me as a developer - I want the software I build to have a positive impact on the people who use it.